Part 2 of CCLP’s 2026 legislative wrap-up, including defending public programs, strengthening consumer rights, and looking to the future.

 In many veto messages, the Governor cited concerns about regulatory complexity, agency authority, or potential unintended consequences.
 But his vetoes reflect a broader pattern of rejecting reforms of entrenched power in Colorado.

-“These were not radical proposals,” said Bethany Pray, CCLP’s Chief Legal and Policy Officer.
-“These were commonsense reforms meant to restore trust in our institutions, curb exploitative practices, and give working Coloradans a voice.
-Instead, the Governor inserted himself repeatedly in the legislative process, only to dismantle the work when it didn’t serve powerful interests.”
+“The bills the Governor vetoed were commonsense reforms meant to restore trust in our institutions, curb exploitative practices, and give working Coloradans a voice,” said Bethany Pray, CCLP’s Chief Legal and Policy Officer.
+“But not only did he veto them; the Governor inserted himself repeatedly in the legislative process throughout the session, only to dismantle the work when it didn’t serve powerful interests.”

 The bills Governor Polis vetoed were the products of extensive research, broad coalition-building, and deep public engagement.
 Shockingly, one vetoed bill passed with unanimous bipartisan support.
 Yet even with legislative and stakeholder consensus, Governor Polis delayed, diluted, or rejected these initiatives, undermining months of collaboration.